elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Façade design pattern creates an interface that protects clients from complex functionality in one or more subsystems.
+      <strong>Interview Response:</strong> The Façade design pattern creates an interface that protects clients from complex functionality in one or more sub-systems.
 It's a simple pattern that may appear insignificant, but it's powerful and advantageous.
-It is frequently found in systems based on a multi-layer architecture.<br/>
+It frequently gets found in systems based on a multi-layer architecture.<br/>
     </div>
     <div>
 </div><br />